e-picas/markdown-extended/docs/ROADMAP.md

 ### MarkdownExtended auto-update

-For auto-update of the Container class constants based on the actual `composer.json` values, a pre-commit hook is defined in `pre-commit-hook.sh`.
+For auto-update of the Container class constants and the command line interface MANUEL based on the actual `composer.json` values, a pre-commit hook is defined in `pre-commit-hook.sh`.
 To use it, run:

     ~$ mkdir .git/hooks && cp pre-commit-hook.sh .git/hooks/pre-commit
     ~$ chmod +x .git/hooks/pre-commit

+Or, you can simply run the following before a new version's commit:

+    ~$ bash pre-commit-hook.sh

 ----